 - Does your child live in or regularly visit a home, child care, or other building built before 1950?

-- During the past 6 months has your child lived in or regularly visited a home, child care, or other building built before 1980 with recent or ongoing painting, repair, remodeling, or damage?
+- During the past 6 months has your child lived in or regularly visited a home, child care, or other building built before 1978 with recent or ongoing painting, repair, and/or remodeling?

 - Does your child have a brother, sister, other relative, housemate or playmate with lead poisoning?